Updated: Feb 19

 Even though our chickens haven’t started laying eggs yet, they are already working hard for our family.
 They are turning our food and garden waste into new food.
 They are scratching up grubs and fertilizing our dead lawn so we can reseed it with clover.
 And, perhaps most importantly, they are providing us with hours and hours of good, old-fashioned entertainment.

 CHICKENS AS COMPOSTERS

 Food waste is a big problem, and backyard composting or composting through a service is a great way to turn your food scraps into compost to renew your garden soil and grow new food.
 However, chickens allow you to skip the middle man and turn your food scraps directly into new food – in this case, eggs!
 Chickens will eat almost any food scraps or garden weeds (and make the most amusing noises while doing so).
-They are as excited to get a lettuce gone to seed as they are to get watermelon rinds and all those good kitchen and garden waste will become fresh, organic eggs for your family.
+All those good kitchen and garden waste will become fresh, organic eggs for your family.

 CHICKENS AS LAWN MAINTENANCE CREWS

 And, while they are turning food waste into eggs, our chickens are also making natural fertilizer.
 Their poop is great for the soil, and they do an excellent job working it into the ground as they scratch for bugs.
 And all that scratching is great for aerating the soil and helping us reseed our lawn with clover, which is part of my Green the Yard Project.
 Thanks to a portable chicken tractor, we can move our little lawn maintenance crew around the yard so they can do their magic wherever we need it.

 We usually leave them in one spot for one to three days (depending on the height of the weeds).
 When we move their tractor, they leave behind aerated, fertilized soil, ready for seeding.